-- Reduce and prevent crime in our downtown core and neighbourhoods. - Increase the supply and range of affordable housing options. - Implement Municipal Culture Plan. - Ensure existing and future leisure centres, and other recreational facilities, are accessible physically and financially and meet community needs. - Strengthen relations with local Aboriginal organizations. - Ensure that policies encourage a mix of housing types across the city (i.e. ownership vs rental). - Support community-building through direct investment, community development expertise, and support to volunteers on civic boards, committees and community associations. - Continue to implement Immigration Action Plan. - Build capacity within the community to address a broad range of issues and build consensus around collaborative responses.
+- Reduce and prevent crime and provide protective services in our downtown core and neighbourhoods. - · Increase the supply and range of affordable housing options. - Implement Municipal Culture Plan. - Ensure existing and future leisure centres, and other recreational facilities, are accessible physically and financially and meet community needs. - Strengthen relations with local Aboriginal organizations. - Ensure that policies encourage a mix of housing types across the city (i.e. ownership vs. rental). - Support community-building through direct investment, community development expertise, and support to volunteers on civic boards, committees and community associations. - Build capacity within the community to address a broad range of issues and build consensus around collaborative responses.